 Getting around a tedious or expensive public probate process is one reason many people consider setting up a trust.
 “Most people have had an experience with probate that isn’t positive,” Piede says.
 “It’s out of date, costly, lengthy, and it’s also largely public.
 It goes on file who the heirs are and how much they’ve received.”
 Additionally, the legal fees associated with probate are deducted from the available assets, and it can delay their distribution.

-The National Consumer Law Center advises against forming a trust to avoid probate alone, though.
-That’s because in many states, estates with assets below a certain threshold can go through a less expensive process for verifying a will.
+Forming a trust to avoid probate alone is not always a good idea, though.
+That’s because in some states, estates with assets below a certain threshold can go through a less expensive process for verifying a will.

 Piede says there are two elements that go into the choice to set up a trust or rely on a will alone.
 “Mathematically,” he says, “if a person has $500,000 or more, then a trust starts to make more sense.
 The cost to establish the trust is fixed, but the benefits go up the larger the estate.
 If you have $200,000 or less, a will is typically better.
 But there’s also a human aspect.
 Sometimes a client with a smaller estate has been through a probate and they just don’t want that for their kids.”